datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 determined that the Covered Person is not entitled to be indemnified as authorized in Section 11.3.

-**
- ARTICLE XII
+**ARTICLE XII NON-COMPETITION; CONFIDENTIALITY**
- NON-COMPETITION; CONFIDENTIALITY ** TC "Article XII.
-Non-Competition;
-Confidentiality" \\f C \\l "1"

-Section 12.1  Outside Businesses  TC "Section 12.1  Outside Businesses"
+Section 12.1  Outside Businesses.
-\\f C \\l "2" .
 Subject to Section 12.2, any Member, Manager or Affiliate thereof may engage in or possess an interest in other business ventures of any nature or description, independently or with others, and the Company, the Members and the Manager shall have no rights by virtue